kuzzleio/documentation/src/sdk-reference/go/1/getting-started/index.md

 ## Create your first document

 Now you successfully connected to your Kuzzle server with the Go SDK and have an index and a collection, it's time to manipulate data.
-Kuzzle use `indexes` that contain `collections`.
+Kuzzle uses `indexes` that contain `collections`.
 Those `collections` store `documents`.
 Create a `document.go` file in the playground and add this code: